jorisdemange/kiivi_web/assets/terms-conditions.md

 These terms and conditions are effective as of 2024-04-11

 **Contact Us**
-If you have any questions or suggestions about the Terms and Conditions, please do not hesitate to contact the Service Provider at samulihakoniemi@gmail.com.
+If you have any questions or suggestions about the Terms and Conditions, please do not hesitate to contact the Service Provider at info@kiivi.app.